-Questions for Staff
+Questions for the Staff:

-- What is considered a fruit component?

-Anomary Whole fruit or postourized 100% to - Answer: Whole fruit or pasteurized 100% fruit juice is included as a fruit component.
+- What is considered to be a fruit component?
+Answer: Whole fruit or pasteurized 100% fruit juice is included as a fruit component.
 Healthy eating patterns include fruits, especially whole fruits.
 Fruits may be fresh, frozen, dried, or canned in light syrup, water, or fruit juice. - Is fruit juice creditable for reimbursable school breakfast or lunch?

-Answer: Yes.
-Pasteurized, full-strength (100%) fruit juice offered in either liquid or frozen form may be credited for reimbursable school breakfast and lunch.
-However, no more than 1⁄2 of the fruit or vegetable offerings may be in the form of juice over the entire week.
+Answer: Yes, pasteurized, full strength (100%) fruit juice offered in either liquid or frozen form may be credited for reimbursable school breakfast and lunch.
+However, no more than half of the fruit or vegetable offerings may be in the form of juice over the entire week. - For which meals are fruits required to be served?
+Answer: Fruits are required to be served at both breakfast and lunch.